pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <ul class="task-bullet">
         <li>

-I want to add a new column to the dataframe containing only the month of the measurement
+I want to add a new column to the ``DataFrame`` containing only the month of the measurement

 .. ipython:: python